Health & Wellness Center Staff

 Sara Peterson

-Testing and Counseling Coordinator
+Counseling & Testing Coordinator

 Sara is excited to join the Counseling and Testing team and looks forward to helping students start or finish their college careers by coordinating their testing.